MetaDocencia/NASA_introduccion_ciencia_abierta_2026/Module_3/Lesson_4/M3_L4_readme.md

 ### When to Share Data?

 The decision of when to share should be discussed with everyone on the team and documented in the data management plan.
-Funding agencies and organizations may have specific requirements about when data must be shared, but here we encourage you to think about whether it is feasible or possible to share even earlier than required by your funder.
+Funding agencies and organizations may have specific requirements about when data must be shared, but here we encourage you to think even earlier than required by your funder about whether it is feasible or possible to share data.
 There are different times when data could be shared:

-- Advanced Sharing: Sharing at the time of collection, or soon after.
-Some funding agencies require this, or allow for a short ‘embargo’ period, but a reason (quality checks, calibrations, etc.) is usually required.
-This maximizes data reuse and impact and can result in increased collaborations.
+- Advanced Sharing: Sharing at the time of collection or soon after.
+Some funding agencies require this, or allow for a short 'embargo' period, but a reason (quality checks, calibrations, etc.) is usually required.
+This maximizes data reuse and impact, which can result in increased collaborations.
 - Intermediate Sharing: At the time of publication.
 Many publications (and some funding agencies) require sharing data that is needed to reproduce results at the time of publication.
 - Minimum Sharing: End of grant.
 All scientifically useful data should be shared by the end of the research grant.
 - No Sharing: There are many reasons data should either be restricted or not shared at all.

 As discussed previously in this curriculum, there are many benefits to sharing as early as possible.
 Early (advanced) sharing can lead to new and unexpected discoveries and expand your collaboration network.
-Remember, that even when you share data, you are still the world expert on that data!
-So often, when people want to work with the data, they will reach out to you to collaborate.
+Remember, even when you share data, you are still the world expert on that data!
+In many cases, when people want to work with the data, they will reach out to you to collaborate.

 ### Should the Data be Shared?

-Before datasets are shared, it’s important to consider any restrictions to your permission to share and ensure that your contributors – including sample and data donors – approve its release.
+Before datasets are shared, it's important to consider any restrictions to your ability to share and ensure that your contributors - including sample and data donors - approve its release.

 Data should be as open as possible and as closed as necessary.

-- Opening our data is a powerful way to enable discovery, transparency, and scientific progress.
+Opening our data is a powerful way to enable discovery, transparency, and scientific progress.
+However, you may want to consider a couple of points before data is shared:

-- Some data are subject to laws, regulations, and policies which limit the release of the data.
+- Some data is subject to laws and regulations which limit the release of the data.
-- Your local institution may have additional policies and resources – investigate them early and often.
+- Your funding agency or your institution may have additional policies and resources - investigate them early and often.

-### Verify Your Data is Sharable

-Before you decide where to share your data, you must make sure you can share your data.

-Data needs to be as open as possible and as closed as necessary...

-- Open data is a powerful way to enable discovery, transparency, and scientific progress
-- But, some data are subject to laws, regulations, and policies which limit the release of the data
-- Your local institution may have additional policies and resources – investigate them early and often

 Specific considerations that might prevent the sharing of your data include:

-- A country's military secrets or violations of national interests
+- A country's military secrets or violations of national interests.
-- Private medical information or an individual’s personal data
+- Private medical information or an individual's personal data.
-- Indigenous/cultural/conservation concerns
+- Cultural/conservation concerns.
-- Intellectual Property, Patented
+- Intellectual property and patents.
-- Other - please think about what you are sharing and the implications of sharing it (for example - do you have permission from everyone involved?)
+- Other - think critically about what you are sharing and the implications of sharing it (for example - do you have permission from everyone involved?)

 In the first module of this curriculum, we listed several reasons why certain research products should not be shared.
 We will review some of these reasons, and go into more detail on a few that are particularly relevant to data.